dhushanthan-s/dhushanthan-s/README.md

 <!-- Add github Stats -->
 <!-- Add links -->
 ## Short Introduction
-😁I am an `Otaku` with an insatiable curiosity for the digital realm, armed with lines of code and a determination that knows no bounds, navigating through the virtual labyrinth, constantly seeking to understand the vulnerabilities that lie beneath the surface.
+😁I am an `Otaku`🏯 with an insatiable curiosity for the digital realm, armed with lines of code and a determination that knows no bounds, navigating through the virtual labyrinth, constantly seeking to understand the vulnerabilities that lie beneath the surface.
 With a cup of coffee in one hand and a keyboard under the other, I learn development frameworks and hacking tools.

 ## Favourite quote